How to Enforce BitLocker Encryption Types on Windows 11 Drives

 Method 2Using Windows Registry Editor

-If you can’t use the Group Policy Editor, you can still set specific BitLocker encryption types for your Windows 11 drives by changing settings in the Windows Registry Editor.
+If the Group Policy Editor isn’t available, you can still enforce specific BitLocker encryption types on your Windows 11 drives by making changes in the Windows Registry Editor.
+This method saves your preference directly in the computer’s settings, and BitLocker checks them every time it’s turned on.

 - Open the Start menu, type